newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

   978.3449342614078

 - Use other liquid metal objects to compare properties at a given temperature.
-In this example :class:`.Lead` object is initialized knowing the conductivity value :math:`k`, then its temperature in Kelvin is used to initialize a :class:`.Bismuth` object.
+In this example :class:`.Lead` object is initialized using a value of the thermal conductivity :math:`k`; then, a :class:`.Bismuth` object is initialized using its temperature in Kelvin.
 Finally, the conductivity of the bismuth object is printed for comparison:

   >>> from lbh15 import Lead
   >>> from lbh15 import Bismuth